 Landing on the Visit the Academy square allows managers to take a free Youth Player from the pile in the Academy on the board and also to upgrade Youth Players by the star rating of their coach at a cost of £20m per star.
 Note that as there are no one star players or coaches the first upgrade must be a minimum of two stars at a cost of £40m.

 For example if the Coach is a three star any number of Youth Players can be upgraded by three stars, at a cost of £20m per star, to a maximum of five stars per player.
+Note that managers can only have five youth players in their squad at any given time.

 Landing on the Free Agent square triggers an auction whereby the Manager turns over a player from the top of any senior player pile for auction, Youth Players cannot be free agents in this way.
 The same as in transfer windows players in a Free Agent auction cost £20m minimum per star rating.